What is Real Estate Project Finance?

 - Gross leasable area (GLA): The sum of all enclosed livable space.

-- Deductions: A portion of the gross site area that cannot be built on, such as public access, roads, lanes, etc.
+- Deductions: A portion of the gross site area that cannot be built on, such as public access areas, roads, lanes, etc.

-Understanding the development process and timeline helps us get a clear map when building a real estate financial model.
+Understanding the development process and timeline helps us get a clear map when building a real estate project finance model.
 There are several stages in a real estate development project:

-Different types of funding are used at each stage of the life cycle of a real estate development project.
-For example, a company uses equity to finance the sourcing of deals since there is high risk in the early stage and it is hard to obtain bank loans.
-In the later stages such as acquiring land, rezoning and pre-development, the projects are usually financed with both loan and equity.
+Different types of funding are used at each stage of the life cycle of real estate project finance.
+For example, a company may use equity to finance the sourcing of deals.
+This is because there is high risk in the early stages of a project and, therefore, it may be hard to obtain bank loans.
+In the later stages, such as rezoning and pre-development, the projects are usually financed with both loan and equity.

-Below is a screenshot from CFI’s Real Estate Financial Modeling Course, where you will learn how to build a development model from scratch in Excel with step-by-step instruction.
+Below is a screenshot from CFI’s Real Estate Financial Modeling Course, where you can learn how to build a development model from scratch in Excel.
+Step-by-step instructions.